yuki24/shoelace-rails/README.md

 ### Turbolinks 5

-If you are using the traditional Turbolinks 5, import the `startUjs` and `startTurbolinks` functions to activate Shoelace UJS in the `application.js`, or the entrypoint file of your project:
+If you are using [the traditional Turbolinks 5](https://github.com/turbolinks/turbolinks), import the `startUjs` and `startTurbolinks` functions to activate Shoelace UJS in the `app/packs/entrypoints/application.js`, or the entrypoint file of your project:

 ```js
 import Turbolinks from "turbolinks"